garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

         is_spark: marks tests requiring a spark session (deselect with '-m "not is_spark"')

 With pytest you can add flags and then only run the tests with those flags (or only tests without those flags).
-It is good practice to add the --strict-markers at the top.
-Any tests with a flag not mentioned in pytest.ini will trigger an error.
+It is good practice to add the `--strict-markers` at the top.
+Any tests with a flag not mentioned in pytest.ini will then trigger an error.

 Here I've created an 'is_spark' flag and added it to the relavent tests using the pytest.mark decorator